eosio-eps/EEPs/EEPS/eep-7.md

 ### Signing Request Specification

-In its encapsulated form, and EOSIO Signing Request is a data structure which has been converted to [base64u](#Base64u) (URL safe) and then [compressed](#Compression), and is representable as a string:
+In its encapsulated form, an EOSIO Signing Request is a binary data structure which has been [compressed](#Compression) and converted to [base64u](#Base64u), and is representable as a string:

 ```
 gmNgZGRkAIFXBqEFopc6760yugsVYWCA0YIwxgKjuxLSL6-mgmQA